saurabhje/saurabhje/README.md

  Hi there!
-I'm Saurabh Je Singh, a sophomore majoring in Machine Learning Engineering. 😊
+I'm Saurabh Je Singh, a CS undergrad currently interested in CLI, Web, SaaS😊
 ### Connect with Me

 Feel free to reach out to me through the following channels: